Colors (magazine)

 Colors (stylised as COLORS) was a quarterly print magazine about 'the rest of the world' funded and published by the Italian Benetton clothing company.
 Founded in 1991 "as a way of communicating the intelligence of the Benetton brand to an extremely sophisticated consumer", it was published worldwide in multiple bilingual editions.
-Every issue of the magazine took a single theme and covers it from an international perspective.
+Every issue of the magazine took a single theme and covered it from an international perspective.
 It was produced at the Fabrica research centre in Treviso, Italy.

 History

 Tibor Kalman, Oliviero Toscani and Karrie Jacobs created the magazine in 1991, and it was produced at Kalman's design studio, M&Co, in New York City until 1993, when the magazine operations moved to Rome, followed by Paris in 1995, and then Treviso, Italy, in 1997.
 Since the early 1990s, Colors has maintained a global, humanistic outlook in its coverage of issues from AIDS to shopping; from 2001 onward, it became totally serious, and the only element that remains from its inception is the use of photo-journalism.
 From Issue 81 in 2011, Colors has been published in the form of guides to major issues for its ongoing Survival Guides series.